splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

      - The auto instrumentation SDKs to install and activate.
      - ``%w(java nodejs)``
    * - ``auto_instrumentation_java_agent_jar``
      - Path to the Splunk OpenTelemetry Java agent.
 The default path is provided by the ``splunk-otel-auto-instrumentation`` package.
 If the path is changed from the default value, the path should be an existing file on the node.
 The specified path is added to the /usr/lib/splunk-instrumentation/instrumentation.conf configuration file on the node.
-The applications on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+The applications on the node needs to be restarted separately after installation for auto instrumentation to take effect.
      - ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``
    * - ``auto_instrumentation_npm_path``
      - The path to the pre-installed ``npm`` command.
 For example, ``/my/custom/path/to/npm``.